Hariharan76/ERPnext_V15installiation/README.md

     sudo nano /etc/mysql/my.cnf

-Add the following to the end of the file
+Add the following to the end of the file and save

     [mysqld]
     character-set-client-handshake = FALSE